OSU-Nowlab/MPI4DL/README.md

 </div>
 <br>

-Figure 1. shows capabilities of each parallelism scheme with respective to diferent image sizes.
+Figure 1 shows capabilities of each parallelism scheme with respect to diferent image sizes.
 Data parallelism has a memory limitation and cannot be performed for out-of-core models.
-Layer parallelism overcomes the limitation of data parallelism by distributing the model across different GPUs.
+[Layer parallelism](#layer-parallelism) overcomes the limitation of data parallelism by distributing the model across different GPUs.
 However, it causes GPU underutilization as only one GPU is utilized.
 Pipeline parallelism accelerates the performance of layer parallelism by training the model in a pipeline fashion.
 However, pipeline parallelism is only possible when the model is trainable with a batch size > 1, which is typically impossible with high-resolution images due to memory constraints.
 To train high-resolution images, spatial parallelism can be used, which distributes images across multiple GPUs.
 On the other hand, it has performance issues due to high communication overhead and the inability to accelerate low-resolution images that are common in the latter half of DNNs.